 Rule 1.8.6 prohibits a lawyer from entering into an agreement for or accepting compensation for representing a client from one other than the client unless the client gives informed written consent, the lawyer complies with the lawyer's duty of confidentiality, and the payment arrangement will not interfere with the lawyer's independent professional judgment or with the lawyer-client relationship.
-The rule would apply in an arrangement where the funder pays the lawyer directly.
+Although the rule will not apply in an arrangement where the funder pays the client directly and not the lawyer, it is nonetheless instructive.
 The rule reflects the recognition that the source of the lawyer's payment is likely to have influence over the lawyer.
-Litigation funding, like a third-party payor, introduces a third-party with its own interests into the lawyer-client relationship, posing risks to the lawyer's independent professional judgment and the relationship of confidence between the lawyer and client.
+Litigation funding, like a third-party payor, introduces a third party with its own interests into the lawyer-client relationship, posing risks to the lawyer's independent professional judgment and the relationship of confidence between the lawyer and client.
 The duty of loyalty and independent professional judgment require the lawyer to act in the client's interest at all times and particularly where the client's interest might depart from the funder's.